Glombs/libertybellenewsletter/monthbymonth.md

 <p>We also had a date for solar panels to be installed so we needed to be somewhere conveniently close to a road at the appropriate date.</p>

-<p>To make things worse I had also ordered some new garage doors back in the summer and they were due to be delivered some time soon.</p>
+<p>To make things worse Tony had also ordered some new garage doors back in the summer and they were due to be delivered some time soon.</p>

-<p>We managed to get to Napton before the lock closure and then to Marston Doles where I delivered the sofa bed.</p>
+<p>We managed to get to Napton before the lock closure and then to Marston Doles where Tony delivered the sofa bed.</p>

 <p>We decided that Cropredy would be a good place to have the solar panels installed so cruised on to there.</p>